TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 #### **Connecting using PC**<br>
 *Prerequisites*: You must have an SSH client.
 There are several free options but you should have installed [[PuTTY.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)] at the begining of the workshop, and we're going to continue using that.

-A. Open PuTTY; In the 'Host Name (or IP address)' section paste in the IP address provided by your instructor (or the IP address of an instance you have provisioned yourself). *Keep the default selection 'SSH' and Port (22)*.
+A. Open PuTTY; In the 'Host Name (or IP address)' section paste in the IP address provided by your instructor. *Keep the default selection 'SSH' and Port (22)*.

 <p><img src="../fig/putty_screenshot_1.png" width="500"></p>
 B. Click 'Open' and you will be presented with a security warning.
 Select 'Yes' to continue to connect. <br>